 The oval window does not close on its own, what are the reasons?

-1. Unfavorable ecology;
+1. Unfavorable environment;

 2. Taking certain medications during pregnancy.
 Most often, this pathology is caused by non-steroidal anti-inflammatory drugs (NSAIDs).
-These drugs have been shown to cause a decrease in the level of prostaglandins in the blood, which are responsible for the closure of the oval window.
+It has been proven that these drugs cause a decrease in the level of prostaglandins in the blood, which are responsible for the closure of the oval window.
 Wherein taking NSAIDs dangerous in late dates gestation, which is the reason why the oval window did not close;

-3. Drinking alcohol, as well as smoking during pregnancy;
+3. Drinking alcohol and smoking during pregnancy;

 4. Premature birth (this pathology is more often diagnosed in premature babies).

-How does the disease manifest itself?
+How does the disease manifest?

-1. Pallor of the skin;
+1. Paleness of the skin;

-2. Rapid heartbeat in infants.
+2. Increased heart rate in infants.

 1. Physical activity, which is fraught with an increase in pressure in the pulmonary vessels ( long delay breathing, swimming, diving);

-2. Heavy physical labor (weightlifting, acrobatic gymnastics);
+2. Heavy physical work (weightlifting, acrobatic gymnastics);

 4. In the presence of other heart defects.